 Nonprofit Affiliate, The Commons Law Center

-80% of Americans don’t have access to basic legal services while 50% have a civil legal need at any given time, and 33% of new lawyers are under- or unemployed.
+80 percent of Americans don’t have access to basic legal services while 50 percent have a civil legal need at any given time, and 33 percent of new lawyers are under- or unemployed.

 Catalyst Law is rooted in community and committed to creative problem-solving – it’s why we founded the firm with an emphasis in social enterprise law.
 As our way of giving back, we are proud & thrilled to announce the launch of our new nonprofit affiliate and a social enterprise venture of our own, The Commons Law Center.